GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 6

-Profit earned by organisation is distributed among officers and clerks in the ratio of 5:3 If the number of officers is 45 and the number of clerks is 80 and the amount received by each officer is rs 25,000, what was the total amount of profit earned ?
+Profit earned by the organisation is distributed among officers and clerks in the ratio of 5:3.
+If the number of officers is 45 and the number of clerks is 80, and the amount received by each officer is Rs 25,000, what was the total amount of profit earned?

 Show Answer